coincar-sim/sim_sample_prediction_ros_tool/README.md

 # sim_sample_prediction_ros_tool
 Sample prediction module for a vehicle in the simulation framework.

-Currently forwards the percepted objects without predicting their motion.
+Currently forwards the perceived objects without predicting their motion.

 ## Installation
 * this package is part of the simulation framework